 Yes, though both types of pills should make your period lighter and shorter over time.

 Combination pills come in monthly packs with three weeks of active pills.
-For the fourth week—during the time when you can expect your period—some pill packs have a week of sugar or placebo pills, while others have no pills.
+For the fourth week—during the time when you can expect your period—some pill packs have a week of inactive or placebo pills, while others have no pills.

 Traditionally, progesterone-only pills have a full month of active pills with no placebo pills.
 However, there are some newer formulations of progesterone-only pills that include both active and non-active pills.
 Some women can also take seasonal or extended-cycle pills, so they only have a period every three months.